Roti Chai

 FAQ: What should I order at Roti Chai?

-Specific dish recommendations require verified current menu data, which we do not hold for Roti Chai at this time.
+Specific dish recommendations require current menu data, which we do not hold for Roti Chai at this time.
 The practical advice: order more than feels comfortable for the table size, treat the meal as a spread rather than a single-course selection, ask the staff what is performing well that week.
 The OAD recognition points to a kitchen with range, the format rewards exploration rather than safe single-dish ordering.

 FAQ: Is lunch or dinner better at Roti Chai?